OpenRefine/OpenRefine/GOVERNANCE.md

 ### Other assets

-CS&S owns and manage the domain openrefine.org
+CS&S owns and manages the domain openrefine.org